Enrick3344/FantasyHunger/README.md

 # FantasyHunger
 Simple plugin to disable hunger in selected worlds!
+More features coming soon...

+### Command
+/hunger <on|off> => On to enable hunger and off to disable hunger.
+Permission => fantasyhunger.hunger